mobius-looper/mobius3/web/circularlabs/content/docs/transport.md

 ![Transport Element](/docs/images/transport-overview.png)

 The Transport Element contains several subcomponents that, being a science nerd, I'll call "atoms".
 The atoms are arranged in two rows.
 The top row contains the *Loop Radar*, *Beat Flasher*, *Stop Button*, *Tap Tempo Button*, and *Tempo Display*.
-The buttom row contains information about the *Beats Per Bar*, *Bars Per Loop*, the current beat within the bar, and the current bar within the loop.
+The bottom row contains information about the *Beats Per Bar*, *Bars Per Loop*, the current beat within the bar, and the current bar within the loop.

 You start the transport playing by pressing the **Start** button.
 While playing the text inside the button changes to **Stop** and clicking on it again will stop the transport.
 The **Tap** button can be used to enter a tempo by clicking on it twice.
 The current transport tempo is displayed to the right of the Tap button.
 The range of tempos you can enter is constrained by the **Min Tempo** and **Max Tempo** session parameters.
 If you tap a tempo outside this range it will be doubled or halved until it fits within this range.